AnshulRaturi17/OOP-Chat-System/README.md

 History Tracking: A persistent log of all public interactions within a room.

-🚀 How to Run
+🚀 How to Run:
-Clone the repo.
+📌 Clone the repo.

-Run python chat_system.py.
+📌 Run python chat_system.py.

-Watch the objects interact in the console!
+📌 Watch the objects interact in the console!